The Farm

 Fish House

 The Tilapia farm is the newest of the farm projects.
-It provides our kitchen with fresh fish to be used in the children’s food, and we use the water to fertilize plants in our greenhouse since the water from the Tilapia farm is rich in nutrients.
-The Tilapia farm has about 3,000 fish at this time.
+We have recently renovated it by changing the wood to cement and fixing the electrical.
+It will help provide our kitchen with fresh fish to be used in the children’s food, and we use the water to fertilize plants in our greenhouse since the water from the Tilapia farm is rich in nutrients.

 Greenhouse

 This project was started in 2005 when a greenhouse was donated, shipped to, and re-assembled at Emmanuel from Terrytown, Georgia.
-We’ve used the clear plastic greenhouse to start crops.
-At this time, we are growing corn, carrots, onions, cucumbers, cabbage, and other vegetables depending on the season and availability of resources.
+We are starting to expand by creating a second greenhouse and hope to build a third in the near future.
+At this time, we are growing tomatoes, different types of peppers, zucchini, and green beans.
+We want to try to grow more fruits and more of a variety of vegetables.
 Everything that we grow goes straight to the kitchen to be used in the children’s food.

 Want to contribute to the monthly needs of the Farm?